Venus Williams Pressured To Debut Boyfriend & Win Australian Open After Serena Williams Revealed Baby Struggle

 The 37-year-old tennis star is a favorite to win the tournament this year after losing to her sister in the final in 2017.
 That was Serena’s last win before she took time off for her pregnancy, giving birth to a beautiful baby daughter in September.

 But it looks like it is not just Serena who is in love.
 Venus Williams was caught walking around New Orleans with her rumored boyfriend this fall, which made the fans wonder if he will still be around come 2018.
-It looks like Nicky and Venus made it through the holiday season and were even seen walking around Sydney with the tennis player.
+It looks like Nicky and Venus made it through the holiday season and were even seen walking around Sydney together.

 Money is definitely not the reason why Nicky, who is 12 years her junior, is dating one of the top tennis players in the world.
 According to New York Daily News, he is “a wealthy financier who goes between California and New York” and that “his family has a $20 million mansion” in both Palm Springs and the Hamptons.